 Use Interpreters Wisely

 Do not underestimate the role of an interpreter in a cross-cultural setting.
 A similar cultural background between the non-English-speaking client or vendor and the interpreter will make communication easier.
 There are two types of interpreters.
 Simultaneous interpreters facilitate conferences with a large number of attendees.
 Simultaneous interpretation requires special equipment that allows the presenter to speak without pausing while the interpreter listens through the headphone and interprets the speech.
 Consecutive interpreters are better suited for small meetings and tradeshows, where the speaker would pause after few sentences so that the interpreter can relay the message.
 When using a consecutive interpreter it is important to pace your presentation and let the interpreter and the listeners keep up with it.
-Use humor sparingly.
+Use humour sparingly.
 Avoid jokes that rely on the English language puns and wordplay, or on an understanding of the U.S. culture.

 When hosting a contact from abroad for the first time, do not make assumptions as to whether that person will or will not need an interpreter.
 Foreign visitors will view your offer the services of an interpreter as a sign of respect for their language and culture.